Martinez homers, has 3 RBIs as Red Sox beat Blue Jays 5-3

 Red Sox: Boston returns home Monday to begin a three-game series against Oakland.
 RHP Rick Porcello (5-0, 2.79) starts for the Red Sox.
 LHP Sean Manaea (4-4, 2.11) starts for the Athletics.
 Manaea threw a no-hitter against Boston on April 21.

-Blue Jays: Toronto is off Monday before beginning a two-game series in New York against the Mets on Tuesday night.
+Blue Jays: Toronto is off Monday before beginning a two-game road series against the Mets on Tuesday night.
 LHP Jaime Garcia (2-2, 5.40) starts for the Blue Jays against RHP Noah Syndergaard (2-1, 3.09).

 Comments